wareya/faucmix/README.md

 audio source independently, even if they share the same audio clip.

 # License

 You can use faucmix under the terms of either the ISC license or the zlib license.

 # Interface Outline

 fauxmix uses a push method for commands in order to avoid certain timing-related problems.
-This means there's certain functions that you need to call every single frame, even if nothing interesting is happening (no new events).
+This means there's a certain function that you need to call every single frame, even if nothing interesting is happening (no new events).

-If the time between these two functions dramatically spikes, sound hitches may occur.

 Most "event" functions schedule an update.
 If you try to read info about the state that they're modifying, it actually reads from a shadow copy that was